TickTeam/guide-tt/ticktick_web_app/how_to_assign_a_task_to_others.md

 ###How to assign a task?
-You can assign tasks to members of a shared list.
+In TickTick you can assign tasks in a shared list.
+Please note that the person you want to assign a task to has to accept your invitation to a shared list before you make him responsible for that task.

+1.Sign in TickTick on web.

-1.Select a shared list and click a task.
+2.Select a shared list and a task.

-2.Click the assignment icon in the upper-right page to choose an assignee.
+2.Click the assignment icon in the upper right hand corner of the page to choose an assignee.

 ![](../images/webassign.png)